catherineloesch/project4-react-frontend/README.md

 end
 ```

-I then created a JobsController as well, implementing all the CRUD operations for the Job model needed for the project:
+I then created a JobsController as well, implementing all the CRUD actions for the Job model needed for the project:

 ```ruby
 class JobsController < ApplicationController